ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood-jupyter.md

 conda activate notebook_env
 conda install notebook

-# To add your environment to the OOD Jupyter miniconda menu:
+# Finally, you must do these two steps to add your environment to the OOD Jupyter miniconda menu:
+# 1. Run the update script
 ycrc_conda_env.sh update
+# 2. Now refresh the OOD Jupyter menu by clicking:
+#         Develop -> Restart Web Server

 ```

 Note that your conda environment **must** include `notebook` in its installed packages, using either the original `conda create` command or subsequently, with `conda activate <...>; conda install notebook` as above.
 Otherwise, the conda environment will fail inside of the OpenOndemand Jupyter instance.

-The `ycrc_conda_env.sh update` command above is also important.
-Without it, your conda environment list on the Jupyter form will not update automatically. *To update the list you must run this command*.
+It is also important to run the `ycrc_conda_env.sh update` command above, followed by restarting the OOD web server.
+If you don't do this, your conda environment won't show up on the Jupyter drop-down menu list. *To update the list you must do these last two steps*.

 ## Command-Line Execution of Jupyter Notebooks